Preventive Breast Clinic

 Limit use of HRT (hormone replacement therapy).
 If you need to use hormone supplements after menopause for hot flashes or mood symptoms, use the lowest dose for the shortest possible period of time.

 Early detection of breast cancer is the key to successful cure with less invasive treatments.
 Regular breast exams do not prevent breast cancer.
 However if you are destined to get breast cancer, your chances of survival are dramatically improved by early detection.

-Self Breast Exam
+#1 Breast Self Exam